 Leon County Commission Meeting Briefs: October 8, 2024

-Below are the briefs from the Leon County Commission meeting on September 17, 2024.
+Below are the news briefs from the Leon County Commission meeting held on October 8, 2024.

 The Board approved Consent Items 1-20.